 Natural disasters, power outages, and other emergencies can happen anytime, and anywhere.
 Preparing for these scenarios is essential to ensure the safety and well-being of you and your loved ones.
-One important aspect of emergency preparedness is making sure that you have enough food for survival to last until help arrives.
-In this article, we will explore the best foods for prepping, including the best food to can and the best food to stockpile.
+One of the most vital aspects of emergency preparedness is making sure that you have enough food for survival to last until help arrives.
+In this article, we will explore the best foods for prepping, including the best food to can & the best food to stockpile.

 In addition to a basic emergency kit with go bag essentials, or an infant emergency kit, it’s important to make sure that we have additional food supplies on hand (beyond those needed for 72 hours) to prepare for some of the more catastrophic level of crisis situations.